Ziszel/space-invaders-clone/README.md

 there remain additional elements to implement before completion:

 - ~~Fail condition is still pending (The player cannot 'die').~~
-- The aliens do not speed up, giving the player little challenge.
+- ~~The aliens do not speed up, giving the player little challenge.~~
-- No score; the player cannot accumulate score giving them no target to aim for.
+- ~~No score; the player cannot accumulate score giving them no target to aim for.~~
 - No sound; the game currently has no sound effects or music, this is sucky.
 - Code refactoring:
     - Functions should be split out.
-    - Rudimentary entity system would be a nice to have.
+    - Rudimentary entity system would be a nice to have. (composition over inheritance.)